Environmental Safety · 2–5 min toolbox talk

 Ask the Crew

-- Is the dock stable before stepping on?
+- Is the dock or pier stable and in good condition?